-These little vegan quiches are a high protein, low carb, vegan, and gluten free breakfast.
+These little vegan crustless quiche muffins are a high protein, low carb, vegan, and gluten-free breakfast.
 Packed with tofu and spinach, these mini crustless quiches make the perfect breakfast, brunch, or snack.

 Can I make these vegan quiches ahead of time?

 Yes, these are great to make up ahead of time and keep in the fridge.
 Just warm them up in the microwave for a quick, hot breakfast in about 30 seconds.
 I love to make them the night before Thanksgiving or Christmas to have a delicious, beautiful, no fuss breakfast.

 - Add drained tofu, vegan margarine, vegan cheese, nutritional yeast, salt, and pepper to a food processor and blend.

 - Slowly add the soy milk until it turns to a smooth batter like consistency.
 (The amount needed will depend on the moisture in your tofu).